How a VSD Compressor Can Save Your Business Money and Energy

 Using Both Fixed Speed and Variable Speed Drive Compressors Together

-When operating both types of compressors in tandem, the VSD compressor should have a larger capacity than the fixed speed.
+When operating both types of compressors in tandem, the VSD air compressor should have a larger capacity than the fixed speed.
 Here’s how it works:

 • When compressed air demands exceed the capacity of the VSD compressor, the fixed compressor cycles on.
-The fixed speed compressor will, by definition, operate at 100% of its capacity.
+The fixed-speed compressor will, by definition, operate at 100% of its capacity.
 The VSD will then adjust its RPM to meet the total demand.

 • The exception to this is if the base load is high or when there are multiple compressors on the system that are controlled by a sequencer.